Skåneland: Assimilation with Sweden

-Following the Treaty of Roskilde in 1658 – but in direct contradiction of its terms – the Swedish government in 1683 demanded that the leading social groups of Skåneland accept Swedish customs and laws.
+Following the Treaty of Roskilde in 1658, the Swedish government in 1683 demanded that the leading social groups of Skåneland accept Swedish customs and laws.
 Swedish became the only language permitted in Church liturgy and in schools, religious literature in Danish was banned, and all appointed politicians and priests were required to be Swedish.
-However the last Danish bishop, Peder Winstrup (1605–1679) remained in charge of the Diocese of Lund until his death in 1679.
 To promote further Swedish assimilation, the University of Lund was inaugurated in 1666; the inhabitants of Scania were not allowed to enroll in Copenhagen University until the 19th century.

 The population initially opposed the Swedish reforms, as can be ascertained from church records and court transcripts.
 The Swedes did encounter civil revolts in many areas, including the Göinge district, in dense forest regions of northern Scania.
 The Swedish authorities resorted to extreme measures against the 17th-century rebels who were described as snapphanar, a term used for raiding enemy soldiers or bandits.
 The punishments included the use of impalement breaking on the wheel, as well as the nailing of bodies to church doors.
 In that way, it could take four to five days before the victim died.

 The transformation of age-old customs, commerce and administration to the Swedish model could not be effected quickly or easily.
 In the first fifty years of the transition, the treatment of the population was quite harsh.
 Denmark made several attempts to recapture the territories, the last in 1710, but ultimately conceded the territories as lost.

 Before 1658, one of the provinces of Skåneland, Scania proper, had consisted of four counties: the counties of Malmøhus, Landskrone, Helsingborg and Christianstad.
 When Skåneland was annexed by Sweden, one of the counties of Scania, Kristianstad County, was merged with Blekinge to form one of a total of three Blekinge counties.